'Light the Park' kicks off the holiday season in the District

 A lit of participating businesses and events for the Thankful Thursdays can be found at thedistrictquincy.com.

-As for the events of Saturday night, Grant Sievert, a 5-year Flyer from Thomas S. Baldwin Elementary School summed it up simply.
+As for the events of Saturday night, Grant Sievert, a 5-year-old Flyer from Baldwin Elementary School summed it up simply.

 "I got to see Santa," he said.
 "And see the lights, and the music."